skellis46/slipbox/improvisation and the threshold of the self.md

 samadhi

+Garfield very good re agency.
+See for example [[Garfield - Losing Ourselves#^c7048f]] -- what is interesting here is the possibility that, as a matter of direct experience and when the self dissolves, I don't have agency.
+That it is as if the world is pouring through the skin and bones and tissues that usually I associate with 'my body'.

 > The term nonduality encompasses a unified experience in which the boundaries between self and environment dissolve.
 This experience of nonduality seems to underlie the experience of flow. [@lynch-2021-role]

 > [E]xpert consciousness is nondual.
 The expert is not conscious of his or her own subjectivity and its relation to the object with which he or she is engaged, or even of the tools the expert might be using, including his or her own body.
 That is the kind of novice awareness that just gets in the way.
 Instead, the focused attention of the expert is entirely on the task at hand and on the goals to be accomplished through that task.
 It is immersed, embodied awareness, and awareness that is entirely fluid, adjusting to the ever-changing demands of the task at hand.
 Nothing resembling a self is ever present in this kind of consciousness. [@garfield-2022-losing]

+> It makes a great deal of biological, psychological, and ecological sense instead to think of awareness as a constant modulation of the open interaction between an organism and its environment, of the adjustment of the state of the organism and attunement of the posture and goals of the organism as its senses and movements interact with the world it inhabits.
+In other words, we can think of awareness as a mode of embedding of the organism in its world, instead of as the relation between an interior subject and an exterior object, even if that is how it appears to us in introspection.
+To think of awareness in this way is to take seriously the idea that we don’t stand against the world as subjects that detect its properties or agents that act on it, but instead are part of the world, and that awareness is more an attunement to our environment than a recording in our minds of what is going on outside.
+This approach to cognition, which is called the “embedded, embodied, enactive” model of cognition, is gaining wide acceptance among philosophers and cognitive scientists. [@garfield-2022-losing n.pag]

+> Another experiential property of consciousness is the sense of self, the feeling of being a subject of experience and an agent of action.
+The sense of self is not one thing.
+It includes many different elements, such as the bodily self, the mental self experienced in memory and anticipation, the self as a personal storyline (the narrative self), and the social self.
+Each of these aspects in turn can be analyzed into distinct facets.
+For example, the bodily self includes the feelings of ownership (“this body is mine”), agency (“I’m the one making this movement”), self-location (“I’m in my body”), and egocentric perception (“I’m seeing the world through my own eyes”). [@frank-2024-blind]

 +++++
 - Note: p.1649